GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers

-\abstract[Abstract]{The Global Navigation Satellite System (GNSS) is increasingly vulnerable to radio frequency interference (RFI), including jamming and spoofing, which threaten the integrity of navigation and timing services.
+\abstract[Abstract]{The Global Navigation Satellite System (GNSS) is increasingly vulnerable to radio frequency interference (RFI), including jamming and spoofing, which threaten the integrity and availability of navigation and timing services.
 This paper presents a methodology for detecting and classifying RFI events using low-cost commercial off-the-shelf (COTS) GNSS receivers.
-By combining carrier-to-noise ratio (C/N\textsubscript{0}) measurements with a calibrated received power metric, a two-dimensional detection space is constructed to identify and distinguish nominal, jammed, spoofed, and blocked signal conditions.
-The method is validated through both controlled jamming tests in Norway and real-world deployments in Poland, and the Southeast Mediterranean which have experienced such conditions.
-Results demonstrate that COTS-based detection, when properly calibrated, offers a viable and effective approach for GNSS RFI monitoring.}
+By combining carrier-to-noise ratio (C/N\textsubscript{0}) measurements of SBAS and GPS satellites with a calibrated spectrum adjusted received power metric, a two-dimensional detection space is constructed to identify and distinguish nominal, jammed and spoofed signal conditions.
+The method is validated with data from Jammertest in Norway which offers controlled but realistic RFI conditions.
+Results demonstrate that COTS-based RFI detection, when properly processed, offers a viable and effective approach for GNSS RFI monitoring.}

 \keywords{RFI, jamming, spoofing, receivers}